People

 Masters, Indiana University, 2011-2016

-Wesley's project on the morphometrics, biogeography and post-glacial differentiation of the North American turtle Chrysemys picta.
+Wesley's research was on the morphometrics, biogeography and post-glacial differentiation of the North American turtle Chrysemys picta.

 Undergraduate Research Students